 Recently Application Performance Analyzer for z/OS has been receiving increased attention.
 We’ve noticed that many of our users bring to us both unique as well as common questions regarding the product.
-We only thought it appropriate to compile these questions into a monthly FAQ blog for APA.
+We only thought it appropriate to compile these questions into a FAQ blog for APA.
 Contained herein are real questions from users, much like yourself.
 We hope you find the responses informative and instructive.
-You can expect to see an APA FAQ post once a month, so keep the questions coming.
+You can expect to see more APA FAQs, so keep the questions coming.

 We are using a CICSPlex configuration with TOR-AOR regions.
 Under our current configuration any given transaction could be routed to any available region.
 What are the best practices when using APA in a CICSPlex, while also optimizing to reduce APA overhead?
 Should sample observations be taken in each eligible region?